sam02425/camera_cal_det/README.md

 # Dual Camera Product Detection System

-This project implements a real-time product detection system using two cameras, YOLOv8 for object detection, and a weight sensing system.
+This project implements a real-time product detection system using two+ cameras, YOLOv8 for object detection, and a weight sensing system.
 The system performs camera calibration, product detection, and fusion of visual and weight data for accurate product identification.

 ## Hardware Requirements